diouziou/bod/README.md

 ![screenshot](screenshot.png)

 ## Aim
-`bod` (for Beautify ObjDump) colorizes objdump's output to make it more readable
+`bod` (for Beautify ObjDump) is a `python` script that colorizes objdump's output to make it more readable

 ## Supported Targets